Best Working Capital Lines of Credit in January 2025

 How to get a working capital line of credit

-Start by making a list of your company’s current operating expenses, plus any emergent costs that you need to cover in the near future.
-Then, use a business loan calculator to estimate your borrowing power and make sure that a new regular payment will fit comfortably within your budget.
+Start by creating a business budget, listing your company’s current operating expenses and any anticipated costs you need to cover in the near future.
+Then, use a business loan calculator to estimate your borrowing power.
+Make sure that you can afford to repay the debt.

 2. Evaluate your eligibility

-Each lender will have their own business loan requirements.
-However, as a rule of thumb, your loan application will typically be evaluated based on your personal credit score and business credit score, the amount of time that your company has been in business, and the amount of annual revenue you bring in each year.
+While business loan requirements will vary by lender and loan type, you can expect to be evaluated based on your personal credit score and business credit score, how long your company has been operating and the amount of annual revenue you bring in each year.

 3. Research potential lenders